TheInformationLab/dbtEssentialsGuide/ReadMe.md

     to create and test all models in our data warehouse.
 All should pass.

-23. Update the sources.yml file in the lego directory ("/models/lego/sources.yml") to paste in the completed version from the fileshare.
+23. Update the sources.yml file in the lego directory ("/models/lego/sources.yml") to paste in the completed version from below.

     ```yml
     version: 2